 The announce was accompanied with a teaser image that shows the trademark S-Pen stylus that characterises the productivity-focused Galaxy Note range – erasing any doubt about what we'll see at this launch event.

 In a short clip, the S Pen (notably no longer the vibrant yellow colour seen on the Galaxy Note 9) draws a small circle, which becomes a camera lens.
 Since the Note 9 introduced a multi-camera system on the back of the handset, it seems very likely this is hinting about an innovation for the front-facing camera.
 Previous whispers suggest the selfie camera will be embedded inside the display, like the Galaxy S10.

 The latest launch date is a little earlier than previous years.
-For example, Samsung announced the Note 9 on August 9 at its Galaxy Unpacked event, before rolling-out the handset to shelves worldwide from August 23, depending on region.
+For example, Samsung announced the Note 9 on August 9 at its Galaxy Unpacked event, before rolling-out the handset to shelves worldwide in late August, depending on region.

 Ahead of the Galaxy Unpacked reveal, there has been a barrage of leaks around the Samsung Galaxy Note 10 – from the tweaked Infinity-O display design, the demise of the 3.5mm audio port, the zoom capability of the new camera, and the price.